yktoo/yktoo.com/content/blog/0246/index.en.md

 ### Buienradar

 This is one of the most useful applications in Holland.
-The "Shower Radar" (//Buienradar//) displays the current and future positions of the rain clouds in the land's sky, up to two hours ahead.
+The "Shower Radar" ({{< fl "Buienradar" >}}) displays the current and future positions of the rain clouds in the land's sky, up to two hours ahead.
 ![](img:4.bp.blogspot.com/-9LEoBeW7s_g/VWCKLL4YCBI/AAAAAAAAjfE/D-U9lBQCXQc/s1600/dsc09563.picasaweb.jpg:a "Buienradar.")

 It's an absolute must-have here, as it can start raining any second.
 Not of much use for other countries though.